openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 ## Alternatives

 - Implement this change in the OpenShift Cluster Ingress Operator rather than the installer.
-  I'm not sure how trivial it is for the OpenShift Cluster Ingress Operator to know that we're doing a single-node bootstrap-in-place installation.
-It couldn't just inspect the control-plane and infrastructure topology fields, because those have the same value whether you're on AWS (which doesn't suffer from the problems described in this enhancement) or a UPI bootstrap-in-place installation.
+It wouldn't be enough for the Ingress Operator to simply inspect the control-plane and infrastructure topology fields, because those have the same value whether you're on a cloud platform (which doesn't suffer from the problems described in this enhancement) or a "none"-platform installation.
   Maybe it could also look at the "platform" field in the infrastructure CR, then only do this if the platform is "none".
 Doing this in the OpenShift Cluster Ingress Operator would allow us to avoid the second drawback bullet mentioned above.
+Otherwise, a choice between this alternative and doing it in the installer seems rather arbitrary.

-- Adjust the baremetal platform to support single-node installations.
-The baremetal platforms solves the issue described in this enhancement with virtual IP addresses/keepalived.
+- Adjust the "baremetal" platform to support single-node installations.
+The baremetal platform solves the issue described in this enhancement with virtual IP addresses/keepalived.
 This approach was dismissed due to much higher development efforts and additional processes that would need to run on the already resource constrained single control-plane node.
 Furthermore, even once the baremetal platform is adjusted to support single-node clusters, the Assisted Installer which is currently the main supported way with which users install Single Node Openshift would have to go through a lot of development effort in order to make it use the baremetal platform rather than the "none" platform currently used for single node installations.
 This may happen in the future.

 ## Infrastructure Needed [optional]

-Use this section if you need things from the project.
-Examples include a new subproject, repos requested, github details, and/or testing infrastructure.

-Listing these here allows the community to get the process for these resources started right away.
+N/A